Political Asylum Refugee Lawyer

 You should not try to handle your asylum-based deportation and removal defense case on your own.
 The odds are stacked against you.

-Our approach is based on three principles.
+Our approach to asylum law is guided by three principles.

 Every asylum case is different.